-Team sports aren’t all about physical benefits, and are a great way to explore and develop lifelong skills.
+Team sports aren’t all about physical benefits.
+They’re a fantastic and super-fun way to explore and develop lifelong skills.
 Here are 17 ways kids can benefit from team sports.

 1. Team sports increase self-esteem.

-Being part of a team, with a united goal, is an incredible way to connect with team mates and coaches alike.
+Being part of a team, with a united goal, is an incredible way to connect with teammates and coaches alike.
 Contributing to a team, regardless of whether it’s a leadership position, will ultimately contribute to a boost in a child’s self-esteem and confidence.
-Being part of a team allows kids to give and receive praise, and receiving recognition from a team mate or coach shows acknowledgement for their effort and consequently will boost self esteem.
+Being part of a team allows kids to give and receive praise, and receiving recognition from a teammate or coach shows acknowledgment for their effort and consequently will boost self-esteem.

 2. Team sports build strong relationships.